 Get the treatment you need to slow the progression of COPD

 Sticking to the treatment your doctor has recommended is critical to avoiding COPD flare-ups and slowing the progression of the disease.
 At Alto, we make that as easy as possible by offering free hand-delivery, automatic savings investigations, and easy medication management tools through our website and app.
-And our team of pharmacists is always here to answer your questions by phone, text, or chat.
+And our team of pharmacists is always here to answer your questions by phone or in-app messaging.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.